 - Keep all receipts for alternative accommodations.

-Typically, if Airbnb agrees with you that the property has problems that qualify you to leave and receive a refund, the company will often find you alternative accommodations.
+Typically, if Airbnb agrees with you that the property has problems that qualify you to leave and receive a refund (like it being inhabited by mice), the company will often find you alternative accommodations.
 The Airbnb team will send you a list of comparable, available properties for you.
 If you choose one of these suggestions, Airbnb will apply your refund to the new vacation rental.
 If the new rental is priced slightly higher, Airbnb will sometimes (if you ask nicely) cover the difference.
 And if there are no other Airbnb properties available, and you end up at a hotel instead, make sure to keep your receipts.
 You can submit those to Airbnb at the end of your stay, and sometimes Airbnb will cover the difference if the cost is reasonable.
 The key word here is “reasonable.”
 So don’t check into the Four Seasons to replace your 2-star vacation rental and expect Airbnb to refund the difference.

-- Contact the Consumer Rescue team for help.
+Ask the Consumer Rescue team for help

 The good news is that if you’ve followed all these steps and you still can’t convince Airbnb to process your refund, you can contact the Consumer Rescue team.
 We’ll be able to investigate and work hard to get your money back – even if I’m not your mom by proxy. 👩😜 (Michelle Couch-Friedman, Consumer Rescue)